nmarcel/ThinkComposer/Installer/Deploy/Readme.txt

 VERSIONS HISTORY:
 *****************
+Version 1.5.1605;
+- Fixed: Crash when creating, sending upwards or sending backwards a symbol in some compositions.

 Version 1.5.1604;
 - Fixed: Name of a global Detail designator is no longer changed when editing an empty link after trying to access it.
 - Fixed: Views can be exported as image in PDF format again.